 Vegan Chocolate Truffles

-This simple recipe for chocolate truffles is so delicious you won’t believe they are made with healthy ingredients.
+This simple recipe for vegan chocolate truffles is so delicious you won’t believe they are made with healthy ingredients.
 Great for snacks, desserts and even a chocolate breakfast!
 Make up a batch of these gems.
 You’re going to love them like my whole family does.

 I have been making these delicious vegan chocolate truffles for very many years.